mrkmg/LogUtilities/README.md

 *string* **Prefix** - A string prefix each line with.
 If not set, no prefix will be prepended.

-*string* **DateTimeString** A DateTime.ToString format string to prefix each line with.
+*string* **DateTimeFormat** A DateTime.ToString format string to prefix each line with.
 If not set, no prefix will be prepended.

 *string* **Separator** - A string to separate the datetime, prefix, and text/text blocks.